Generalized Minkowski weights and Chow rings of T-varieties: The measure associated to an invariant Cartier divisor and top intersection numbers

 \section{The measure associated to an invariant Cartier divisor and top intersection numbers}

 Let $X$ be a $(n+1)$-dimensional complete, rational T-variety of complexity one with divisorial fan $\S$ over $Y= \P^1$ and recession fan $\Sigma$ in $N_{\Q}$.
-We assume that $X$ is contraction free, i.e. we have $X = \tilde{X}$.
+As in the last section, we assume that $X$ is projective, $\Q$-factorial and contraction free.

-As before, for $p \in \P^1$ we write $\S_p$ for the corresponding complete polyhedral subdivision of $N_{\Q}$.
-Let $P$ be the set of points of $\P^1$ such that $\S_p \neq \Sigma$. $P$ is a finite set and we assume that $P$ has size at least two.
+As before, for $p \in \P^1$ we write $\S_p$ for the corresponding complete polyhedral subdivision of $N_{\Q}$ and $P$ for the finite set of points of $\P^1$ such that $\S_p \neq \Sigma$. $P$, which is assumed to have size at least two.

-The goal of this section is to define a Measure $\mu_h$ associated to a Cartier divisorial Support function $h \in \CaSF(\S)$ based on the combinatorial intersection pairing \eqref{eq:pairing} and to compute the top intersection number $D_h^{n+1}$ of the corresponding invariant divisor $D_h$ in terms of this measure.
+The goal of this section is to define a (discrete) Measure $\mu_h$ associated to a Cartier divisorial Support function $h \in \CaSF(\S)$ based on the combinatorial intersection pairing \eqref{eq:pairing} and to compute the top intersection number $D_h^{n+1}$ of the corresponding invariant divisor $D_h$ in terms of this measure.

-let $[X] \in A_{n+1}$ denote the top Chow homology class.
-Using Poincaré duality and the isomorphism in Theorem \ref{thm:trop}, we can consider the associated Minkowski weight $c_{[X]} \in M_0(X)$.
+let $[X] \in A_{n+1}(X)$ denote the top Chow homology class.
+By Poincaré duality and Theorem \ref{thm:trop}, we may consider the associated Minkowski weight $c_{[X]} \in M_0(X)$.
 This is given by